AdnanYoztyurk/encrdec/README.md

 # encrdec
-The Python script to encrypt and decryption PII data like passwords.
+The Python script encrypts and decrypts PII data like passwords.

 # About me
 I love automating Python jobs.
 Most of them include data pipeline building for analytics purposes.